abrdn UK Smaller Companies Growth Trust (LSE: AUSC)

 2. AUSC’s managers follow seven principles for successful small-cap investing.

 The managers believe that there are seven principles for successful small-cap investing.
-These are: one – focus on quality to enhance return and reduce risk; two – look for sustainable growth; three – keep the momentum going by running the winning positions and cutting the losers; four – concentrate your efforts on suitable companies identified by the Matrix, which is a proprietary screening tool at the heart of the investment process; five – invest for the long term; six – consider the quality of a company’s management team; and seven – be valuation aware, but this is not a primary focus.
+These are: one – focus on quality to enhance return and reduce risk; two – look for sustainable growth; three – keep the momentum going by running the winning positions and cutting the losers; four – concentrate your efforts on suitable companies identified by the Matrix, which is a proprietary screening tool at the heart of the investment process; five – invest for the long term; six – consider the quality of a company’s management team; and seven – be valuation aware.

 3. There is a proprietary, clearly articulated investment process.